 This may seem like a strange thing for a background check company to be writing about.
-A background check company that usually gets paid to conduct background checks and investigations, but we are confident in our expertise and believe that informing our customers is part of good business.
+A background check company that usually gets paid to conduct employment background checks, but we are confident in our expertise and believe that informing consumers of the resources available to them good business!

-There are some basic pieces of information you need to know about you subject before you conduct your investigation.
+There are some basic pieces of information you need to know about you subject before you conduct your own checks.
 I will list these below as “must have” and “good to have”.

 - Name (including middle initial)

 - Date of Birth

 - Area where the subject lives (precise address is the best)

 Starting with the subjects name and area where they live the first thing you can do is to conduct a criminal record search.
 You can go to the Public Records section on our website where we list County and City courts from across the country.
 Scroll down to the state where the subject lives and look for the county or city where they reside or where you think a criminal record might exist.
 Most counties and cities will have a website where you can go and check to see if a person has a criminal record.
 Not all counties or cities in the United States are online so you may have to do a bit of searching to find the information you are looking for.
 Google is a great resource for finding this information.
 If you do not know the exact county where your subject lives then you can use a county locator.
 Remember while these are public records, if you are checking for employment purposes you must comply with the FCRA (Fair Credit Reporting Act).

 Motor Vehicle Records

 Motor vehicle or driving records can be complicated to get if you are ordering them on a third party.
 You can not get them without a signed release from the subject you are requesting the record on.
 For the most part these records cost money as well.
 It depends on which state you are requesting them from as to what hoops you need to jump through to obtain the records.
 Crimcheck.com has a list of department of motor vehicles on our website.